Legacy of D-Day veterans rests with 9/11 generation, Obama says

 COLLEVILLE-SUR-MER FRANCE President Barack Obama paid tribute on Friday to U.S. veterans who 70 years ago stormed the beaches of northern France, telling them their spirit of courage and sacrifice is being continued by a new generation of soldiers who fought in Afghanistan and Iraq.

-More than 250 World War Two veterans in their late 80s and early 90s, many of them frail, travelled to Omaha Beach to commemorate the 70th anniversary of D-Day.
+More than 250 World War Two veterans in their late 80s and early 90s, many of them frail, traveled to Omaha Beach to commemorate the 70th anniversary of D-Day.

 For most, it likely will be the last time they are able to witness a milestone anniversary of the Allied invasion in northern France that helped bring the defeat of Nazi Germany.